milan-mk/Phishing-Detector/README.md

 - Displays full verdict.
 - Quick Popup Notification to ensure no harm is done to user data

+### 2. Implementation(App)
+- Near Instant notification of phishing as soon as it is detected in the browser.
+- Scans any and all the outgoing traffic of the device to ensure no phishing attempts, and reports them as soon as possible .
+- Uses WindowsToast Notification to inform the user of phishing attempts.
+- Only reports the attempts of phishing so there is no need for user to concern themselves with safe cases being notified every time.

 -------

 ## 📂 Project Structure

+PhishShield/
+├── Phisheild-App/
+├── Phishshield-App+Extension/
+├── Phishshield-extension/
+├── .gitignore
+├── LICENSE
+├── README.md
+└── requirements.txt

 -------